gabonator/Education/2021/CicoParser/readme.md

 ![slide1](slide1.png)

-Application to be converted is fed through disassembler (IDA or Ghidra) to produce assembly listing.
-The disassembler does not need to provide any special features, we just need it to identify all parts of the code and to identify all functions.
+Application executable is fed through disassembler (IDA or Ghidra) to produce assembly listing.
+The disassembler does not need to provide any special features, we just need it to identify all parts of the code and to identify all function bodies.
 Some applications use indirect calls by register value and in this case we need to tell ida where are those missing parts of the code.
 With the python script CicoExport.py executed in IDA python interface a set of extra files is generated:
   - segments.h – with definition of segments and their placement in memory
-  - binary file for each segment (usually only the data segment is necessary)
+  - binary file for each segment

 ## Conversion into C